TMJ Therapy - Lawrenceburg, IN

 Finally, TMJ disorder can even lead to hearing problems without treatment.
 As mentioned, earaches are common for those with the condition.
 But since these joints are located near the ears, it can permanently compromise hearing, allow tinnitus to develop, and even cause balance issues (i.e. vertigo or recurring dizziness.)

 What Does Treatment Entail?

-If, after a comprehensive examination, Dr. Oyler finds that you suffer from TMJ disorder, he will develop a treatment plan to help alleviate stress and reset your jaw to its optimal position.
-Dr. Oyler uses state-of-the art technology to determine your jaw’s natural, comfortable resting position.
+If, after a comprehensive examination, Dr. Oyler finds that you are suffering from a TMJ disorder, he will develop a treatment plan to help alleviate stress and reset your jaw to its optimal position.
+Dr. Oyler will use state-of-the art technology to determine your jaw’s natural, comfortable resting position.
 He may design a custom mouthguard to realign the jaw joints or restore your teeth to reposition how the jaw sits when closed.
-TMJ therapy performed by an experienced general dentist in Lawrenceburg such as Dr. Oyler may ease the nagging pain that detracts from your quality of life.
+TMJ therapy performed by an experienced general dentist in Lawrenceburg such as Dr. Oyler canease the nagging pain that detracts from your quality of life.

 Call today to schedule your comprehensive TMJ evaluation.
-Dr. Oyler's Lawrenceburg dental office treats patients from Greendale, Aurora, Bright, and beyond.
+Dr. Oyler's Lawrenceburg dental office welcomes patients from Greendale, Aurora, Bright, and beyond.

 Botox® Therapy for TMJ/Bruxism